 Dug Wells

-This is probably what you imagine when you think of a well: a hole in the ground with a cute little wall and roof over it.
+When you think of a well, this is probably what you imagine: a hole in the ground with a cute little wall and roof over it.
 You throw a bucket down into the well and pull up water.

-Dug wells don’t go very deep into the earth, so they must be over an aquifer that is close to the surface of the earth.
-The groundwater could easily dry up, leaving you without a source of water.
+Dug wells don’t go very deep into the earth, so they must be over an aquifer close to the earth’s surface.
+The groundwater could quickly dry up, leaving you without a water source.

-Because you won’t get much water from aquifers so close to the surface, there are only really suitable for drinking water and not for agricultural use.
+Because you won’t get much water from aquifers so close to the surface, they are only really suitable for drinking water and not for agricultural use.

 Drilled Wells